elmtree-askmo/cloudcannon-app/content/learn/mathematics/in-which-situations-should-the-decimal-point-be-moved-to-the-left-during-unit-conversion.md

 url: /learn/mathematics/questions/in-which-situations-should-the-decimal-point-be-moved-to-the-left-during-unit-conversion
 score: -1.0
 related_article1:
-    id: 165406
+    id: 165404
-    title: >-
-        What mnemonic devices can be used to memorize metric system conversions?
+    title: When converting units, when should you move the decimal point to the right?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-mnemonic-devices-can-be-used-to-memorize-metric-system-conversions
+    url: /learn/mathematics/questions/when-converting-units-when-should-you-move-the-decimal-point-to-the-right
 related_article2:
-    id: 165410
+    id: 165411
-    title: >-
-        How do you convert meters to centimeters?
+    title: What is the process for converting centimeters to meters?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-convert-meters-to-centimeters
+    url: /learn/mathematics/questions/what-is-the-process-for-converting-centimeters-to-meters
 related_article3:
-    id: 165408
+    id: 165414
-    title: >-
-        What is the practical application of drawing a number line in metric conversions?
+    title: What is the conversion process from grams to milligrams?
-    subject: Education Studies
+    subject: Mathematics
-    url: /learn/education-studies/questions/what-is-the-practical-application-of-drawing-a-number-line-in-metric-conversions
+    url: /learn/mathematics/questions/what-is-the-conversion-process-from-grams-to-milligrams
 related_article4:
-    id: 165394
+    id: 165403
-    title: >-
-        What are the smaller prefixes in the metric system, and how do they relate to the central unit?
+    title: What is the role of decimal point movement in unit conversion?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-smaller-prefixes-in-the-metric-system-and-how-do-they-relate-to-the-central-unit
+    url: /learn/mathematics/questions/what-is-the-role-of-decimal-point-movement-in-unit-conversion
 related_article5:
-    id: 165397
+    id: 165413
-    title: >-
-        What is the significance of the prefix 'deca' in the metric system?
+    title: What steps are involved in converting milliliters to liters?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-significance-of-the-prefix-deca-in-the-metric-system
+    url: /learn/mathematics/questions/what-steps-are-involved-in-converting-milliliters-to-liters
 ---

 &nbsp;